xerolinux/XeroHub/content/posts/new-site/index.md

 ### What about your other blog ?

 That's a tricky question.
 Consider the other blog as my journal, where I post my thoughts and feelings about things that are happening in the **FOSS** world.
 Here I will be posting updates related to my various projects, as well as some other **Open Source** news/articles.

-However guides will be on [**Forums**](https://forum.xerolinux.xyz).
+### And the Forum ?

+The XeroLinux [**Forums**](https://forum.xerolinux.xyz) will be closed down by then end of this month once I have ported over all releveant posts from it.
+So do not be surprised if you come looking and you don't find them.

+### Closing words

 I know this might be a lot to take in.
 I am trying to organize things to the best of my abilities.
-In the future, if the project survives these hard times, I will consider putting everything under one site, this one.
-Getting rid of my "journal" as well as forums.
-I do not know yet, time will tell.
+I will be putting everything under one roof, this one.
+My "Journal" however will remain coz I do not want to tarnish this site with my ramblings.

-### Closing words

 Until then let me know what you think of this new look.
 If you have any suggestions or ideas on how I can make it all better feel free to let me know how.
 Thanks for reading this.
 Here's to future posts...